open-and-sustainable/revaise-model/README.md

 ## Why RevAIse?

-The integration of AI into systematic literature reviews promises to accelerate research synthesis, but it also introduces critical challenges:
+The integration of AI into systematic literature reviews promises to accelerate research synthesis, but it also introduces critical workflow challenges:

-- **Reproducibility Crisis**: How can we ensure AI-assisted reviews can be independently verified and replicated?
+- **Reproducibility Crisis**: How can we ensure AI-assisted review workflows can be independently verified and replicated?
-- **Transparency Gap**: What prompts, models, and decision criteria were actually used?
+- **Transparency Gap**: What prompts, models, and decision criteria were actually used in the workflow?
-- **Method Fragmentation**: Every team uses different tools, formats, and workflows, making collaboration difficult
+- **Workflow Fragmentation**: Every team uses different review processes, making collaboration and replication difficult
+- **Process Opacity**: Complex AI-assisted review workflows lack clear documentation of decision flows and dependencies
-- **Trust Deficit**: Without standardized documentation, how can readers assess the quality and reliability of AI-assisted reviews?
+- **Trust Deficit**: Without standardized workflow documentation, how can readers assess the quality and reliability of AI-assisted reviews?

-**RevAIse addresses these challenges by providing a comprehensive, open standard for documenting every aspect of AI-assisted systematic reviews.**
+**RevAIse addresses these challenges by providing a comprehensive, open standard for documenting complete systematic review workflows.**

 ## What is RevAIse?

-RevAIse is a structured data model that captures:
+RevAIse is a structured data model that captures complete systematic review workflows:

-- **Complete Review Metadata** - From protocol registration to final synthesis
+- **Workflow Process Documentation** - From protocol registration through synthesis, capturing the complete review workflow with stage dependencies
-- **AI Usage Documentation** - Models, prompts, parameters, and decisions
+- **AI-Assisted Process Steps** - Models, prompts, parameters, and automated decision points integrated within the review workflow
-- **Search Strategies** - Queries, databases, and result collections
+- **Search Process Workflows** - Query strategies, database execution sequences, and result processing flows
-- **Screening & Extraction** - Criteria, decisions, and human-in-the-loop processes
+- **Review Process Workflows** - Screening criteria, extraction procedures, and human-AI collaboration patterns throughout the review
-- **Full Reproducibility** - Software environments, data versions, and computational steps
+- **Workflow Reproducibility** - Complete process environments, data lineage, and step-by-step execution documentation

 ## Who Benefits?

 ### Researchers
-- Document your AI-assisted review process comprehensively
+- **Document review workflows** comprehensively for future reuse and methodological transparency
-- Share reproducible research artifacts with the community
+- **Share reproducible research workflows** with complete process documentation
-- Build on existing reviews with full transparency
+- **Build on existing review workflows** with full transparency of methods and processes
+- Enable **workflow replication** across different research teams and contexts

 ### Journal Editors & Peer Reviewers
-- Assess the methodological rigor of AI-assisted reviews
+- Assess the methodological rigor of AI-assisted review workflows and processes
-- Verify compliance with reporting standards (PRISMA, etc.)
+- Verify compliance with reporting standards (PRISMA, etc.) through complete workflow documentation
-- Ensure reproducibility requirements are met
+- Ensure workflow reproducibility and transparency requirements are met

 ### Tool Developers
-- Build interoperable tools that speak a common language
+- **Understand standard review workflow patterns** to build compatible tools
+- **Enable process interoperability** between different AI and review platforms
-- Import/export review data across platforms
+- Import/export review workflow data across platforms using standardized documentation
-- Contribute to an open ecosystem
+- Contribute to an open ecosystem of interoperable review tools

 ### Research Institutions
-- Establish best practices for AI-assisted evidence synthesis
+- Establish best practices for AI-assisted evidence synthesis workflows
-- Ensure research outputs meet transparency standards
+- Ensure research outputs meet transparency and workflow documentation standards
-- Build institutional knowledge bases
+- **Build institutional workflow knowledge** bases and process libraries

 ## Key Features

 - **Open Standard** - Community-governed, CC0 licensed (public domain), and freely available
-- **Technology Agnostic** - Works with any AI model or review tool
+- **Process Agnostic** - Works with any AI model, review tool, or institutional workflow
+- **Workflow Templates** - Reusable patterns for common review types and AI integration processes
+- **Process Documentation** - Complete capture of review steps, decision points, and data flows
+- **Workflow Provenance** - Full lineage from initial searches to final conclusions
-- **FAIR Principles** - Findable, Accessible, Interoperable, and Reusable data
+- **FAIR Principles** - Findable, Accessible, Interoperable, and Reusable workflow documentation
 - **Multiple Formats** - JSON, YAML, RDF, and more
-- **Extensible** - Adapt to your specific domain needs
+- **Extensible** - Adapt workflow definitions to your specific domain and institutional needs
-- **Version Controlled** - Track changes in your review methodology
+- **Version Controlled** - Track changes in your review methodology and workflow evolution

 ## Quick Start

 ### For Researchers
-Start documenting your AI-assisted review using the RevAIse schema:
+Start documenting your AI-assisted review workflows using the RevAIse schema:

 1. **Browse the Schema**: [Documentation](https://revaise-model.readthedocs.io/)
 2. **Download Templates**: [JSON Schema - Stable](https://revaise-model.readthedocs.io/en/stable/api/revaise.schema.json)
+3. **Map Your Review Workflow**: Document your systematic review process using RevAIse workflow stages
-3. **Validate Your Data**: Use standard JSON Schema validators
+4. **Validate Your Data**: Use standard JSON Schema validators

 ### For Developers
-Integrate RevAIse into your tools:
+Integrate RevAIse into your systematic review tools:

 ```json
 {